A helping hand

 “I think that everybody finding something they are passionate about, and that they could help out with, is really important because it’s great for your community,” Croom said.
 “Also, it feels good to give back.”

-Remi Nuss is a junior and a photographer for “The Express.”
-This is her second year on staff.
-She is also a member of the varsity volleyball team, Quill & Scroll and Connections.
-In her free time, she enjoys traveling, baking and spending time with her family and friends.
-This year Remi is looking forward to making the best stories possible through her photos to share with the rest of the school.
+Remi Nuss is a senior and Chief Photographer for “The Express.”
+This is her third year on staff.
+Outside of newspaper, Remi is a part of the varsity volleyball team, connections, National Honor Society and Quill & Scroll.
+In her free time she loves to travel and spend time with her family.
+She is excited to spend her last year of high school in her favorite class.

-Lila Vancrum is a junior and the Print Photo Editor for “The Express.”
-This is her second year on staff, previously serving as a photographer.
-Outside of newspaper, Lila is involved in girl’s soccer, KAY Club and Quill & Scroll.
-Outside of school, she plays soccer for Kansas City Scott Gallagher.
+Lila Vancrum is a senior and Editor-In-Chief for “The Express.”
+This is her third year on staff, previously serving as a photographer and photo editor.
+Outside of newspaper, Lila is involved in girl’s soccer, KAY Club, Team Up for St. Jude’s, NHS and Quill & Scroll.
 In her free time she enjoys going out to eat, hanging out with friends and binging TV shows, her favorites include “One Tree Hill” and “Pretty Little Liars.”
-Lila is excited to take on the role of being a photo editor and hopes to improve the photography for stories and social media.
+Lila is excited to take on the role of being an Editor-In-Chief and hopes to improve the photography for stories and social media.